kgfitzgerald/stat-5700/_announcements/week-2.md

 -   HW 01 & Lab 01 due Thursday 11:59pm

     -   Blackboard doesn't like html submissions.
 Zip files are fine for Lab 01, pdf will be best moving forward
-    -   To render to a pdf, add format: pdf to your YAML (top section between --- in the .qmd)
+    -   To render to a pdf, add format: pdf to your YAML (top section between the three dashes in the .qmd)
         -   ![](images/pdf_YAML.png)

 ## What to put on your attendance notecard